mat-s/100-days-of-code/r1-log.md

 ### Day 12: October 26, 2019
 **Today's Progress**: I continued to read "Eloquent Javascript" to find my starting point to learn new stuff.
 I read basic stuff about Functions, Arrays and Objects

+### Day 13: October 27, 2019
+**Today's Progress**: Cheating day: Today I had to combine work and learning as I am having a tight deadline for tomorrow.
+So I worked on a Javascript step sequencer for a client.
+You can play along with the sounds, create an album cover and send both with a from to participate in a contest.
+The Song and the album cover is then saved in within Wordpress.